Publisher’s note: The terrorist attack on New York City and Washington DC in 2001 is one of four tragic American events to happen on September 11th.

-On the 240th anniversary of the battle, we asked noted Chester County author Bruce Mowday, who spent six years researching the Battle of Brandywine, to provide a brief overview of what would be the largest land battle of the American Revolution, skirmish that gave the British a major Victory and force General Washington and his 20,000 troops to retreat to Valley Forge.
+We asked noted Chester County author Bruce Mowday, who spent six years researching the Battle of Brandywine, to provide a brief overview of what would be the largest land battle of the American Revolution, a skirmish that gave the British a major victory and forced General Washington and his 20,000 troops to retreat to Valley Forge.

 By Bruce E. Mowday

 During the early morning hours of September 11, 1777, more than 6,000 British troops under the commands of generals William Howe and Charles Cornwallis broke camp in Kennett Square and began a march that would take them to the undefended rear of General George Washington’s troops behind the east bank of the Brandywine River.
 A short time later another large British contingent under the command of General Wilhelm Knyphausen began driving the American troops before him to the Brandywine.

 The British plan to ensnare Washington’s army behind the two British columns and smash the rebellion once and for all was moving forward as planned on that hot and humid morning.
 Fog masked the early march of Howe’s troops.
 If an American farmer happened to see the advancing British column, that farmer was taken into custody so he couldn’t warn Washington.

 Washington picked the Brandywine as the best defensive position to protect Philadelphia, where the young nation’s government was headquartered.
 One of the goals of the British’s Philadelphia campaign was to capture the members of the Continental Congress and to rally those loyal to King George III.